AssetMantle/genesisTransactions/mantle-1/README.md

   --security-contact="XXXXXXXX" \
   --website="XXXXXXXX"
   ```
 - You created a validator.
-Now keep running your validator node.
+Now keep running your validator node and setup [systemd file](#operation).

 ## Binary